scribe-security/docs/docs/valint/policies.md

   cocosign:
     policies:  # Set of policies - grouping rules
       - name: <policy_name>
-        rules: Set of rule settings/configuration and input
+        rules: # Set of rule settings/configuration and input
-          - name: <rule_name>
+          - name: "<rule_name>"
-            path: <rule_path> # Specify if an external script is used
+            path: "<rule_path>" # Specify if an external script is used
             description: "A brief rule description"
             labels: [] # list of user-specified labels
             initiatives: [] # list of related initatives, like SLSA, SSDF, etc.